wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ## Specification

-This PEP proposes a set of backward-compatible extensions to the wheel format (PEP [427](https://peps.python.org/pep-0427/) & [491](https://peps.python.org/pep-0491/)) and the packaging ecosystem version while maintaining complete backward compatibility with existing package managers and tools.
-The design was made with the intent to protect non-variant-aware tools from failure when a new type of wheel appears that they don’t know how to manage.
+This PEP proposes a set of backward-compatible extensions to the [binary distribution format](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) specification, and the packaging ecosystem version while maintaining complete backward compatibility with existing package managers and tools.
+The design was made with the intent to protect non-variant-aware tools from failure when a new type of wheel appears that they don't know how to manage.

 ### Wheel variant glossary